 Children are naturally inquisitive which makes them ideal scientists.
 It’s never too early to start educating children about STEM subjects (Science, Technology, Engineering, and Mathematics).

-At Little House of Science we nurture this curiosity and re-enforce STEM-related subjects in an exciting, practical and fun way so that children can connect with science from a very early age.
-Girls are particularly encouraged to start early because it can be more challenging to capture an interest to pursue science in the later stages of their development.
+At Little House of Science, we nurture this curiosity and re-enforce STEM-related subjects in an exciting, practical and fun way so that children can connect with science from a very early age.
+Girls are particularly encouraged to start early because it can be more challenging to capture interest to pursue science in the later stages of their development.

 We communicate to the children how important a role the various aspects of STEM play in our life quality and what it can do for us all.
 This helps them connect to the wonderful world of science, no matter what their interests are.

 Our diverse syllabus includes age-adjusted topics from Life, Earth and Physical Life Science, as well as Engineering.
 Our project-based creative science workshops involve practical hands-on experiments and also include take-home items and parental notes.
 We combine education with a fun and practical approach in order to foster your child's innate curiosity.